kbfirebreather/rpi-digital-photo-frame/README.md

 1. sudo crontab -e

 2. Insert the following jobs:
-	2.1		"0   0  * * * /home/pi/pictures/restart.sh"
 	2.2		"30  11 * * * /home/pi/pictures/remove_spaces.sh"
 	2.3		"0   12 * * * /home/pi/pictures/resize.sh"

 3. Save and quit

-restart.sh will reboot the pi every night at midnight.
-This is done because it seems the fbi software does not detect newly added pictures to the directory

 remove_spaces.sh will find any pictures being used by fbi that have spaces in the filenames and remove the spaces.
 This is because the resize script doesn't work with spaces in the filenames.